 Keep in mind that Bungie put up a disclaimer, saying it's possible the actual number might change leading up to the expansion's release date.
 There is no telling if it's for the better or worse.

 Thankfully, the rest of system requirements shouldn't change drastically for PC since they are held back by consoles.

-The requirements themselves are not that high, with the recommended ones listing GTX 1060 6GB and AMD R9 390 GPUs, both of which are usually used in mid-range rigs.
+The themselves are not that high, with the recommended ones listing GTX 1060 6GB and AMD R9 390 GPUs, both of which are usually used in mid-range rigs.
 On the CPU front, i5 2400 or AMD Ryzen R5 1600X will suffice and both are fairly accessible, with decent price points.